javascript-tutorial/en.javascript.info/9-regular-expressions/15-regexp-catastrophic-backtracking/article.md

 # Catastrophic backtracking

-Some regular expressions are looking simple, but can execute a veeeeeery long time, and even "hang" the JavaScript engine.
+Some regular expressions look simple, but can execute a veeeeeery long time, and even "hang" the JavaScript engine.

 Sooner or later most developers occasionally face such behavior.
 The typical symptom -- a regular expression works fine sometimes, but for certain strings it "hangs", consuming 100% of CPU.